AdobeDocs/analytics.pt-BR/help/technotes/ga-to-aa/reports/acquisition-reports.md

 O relatório de Referenciadores de rede mostra quais domínios de rede social direcionam o tráfego para o site.
 This data is available in Analysis Workspace using the **Referring Domain** dimension and **Visits from Social Sites** segment.

-1. In the Components menu, locate the **Referring Domain** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Referring Domain** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
-2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled &#39;Drop a segment here&#39;.
+2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled 'Drop a segment here'.
 3. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ### Social - Páginas de aterrissagem

 O relatório de Páginas de aterrissagem mostra quais páginas chegaram após clicar em um link por uma rede social.
 This data is available in Analysis Workspace using the **Entry Page** dimension and **Visits from Social Sites** segment.

-1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
-2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled &#39;Drop a segment here&#39;.
+2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled 'Drop a segment here'.
 3. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ### Social - Conversões